GenericMappingTools/pygmt/MAINTENANCE.md

 5. Edit the list of people who contributed to the release, linking to their GitHub account.
 Sort their names by the number of commits made since the last release (e.g. use `` git shortlog HEAD...v0.1.2 -sne ``).
-6. Add a link to the new release version documentation in `README.rst`.
+6. Update `README.rst` with new information on the new release version, namely the BibTeX citation, a vX.Y.Z documentation link, and compatibility with Python and GMT versions.

 ### Check the README syntax